Oscar-Santos/OpenAI_ChatBot/README.md

 The highlight of this application is an interactive chatbot that leverages the powerful "Text-DaVinci-oo3" model from OpenAI.
 Through API calls, the chatbot engages in conversations with users, simulating interactions with a real person.
 To ensure security, I have implemented the Dotenv module to load environment variables and conceal my API key, as OpenAI prioritizes data protection.

 You can ask this chatbot for name suggestions, logo designs, or even an "about us" story for any type of business.
 It provides prompt-based responses, generating creative and relevant suggestions based on the input.
-Additionally, I have incorporated AI voice to deliver a thank-you message to the user.
+Additionally, I have incorporated AI voice to deliver a greeting and a thank-you message to the user.

 Developing this application has been exciting but also challenging.
 I thoroughly enjoyed working on it and overcoming the various complexities that arose along the way.